dafny-lang/dafny/docs/DafnyRef/Types.md

 Within the body of a method, formal parameters are immutable, that is, they may not be assigned to, though their array elements or fields may be assigned, if otherwise permitted.
-The out parameters are mutable and must be assigned in the body of the method.
+The out-parameters are mutable and must be assigned in the body of the method.

 A ``ellipsis`` is used when a method or function is being redeclared in a module that refines another module. (cf. [Section 22](#sec-module-refinement))